Edie-Z/MovieRecomSys_KNNB-SVD/README.md

 # MovieRecomSys_KNNB&SVD&ALS

 ## Project Overview
-This project is a movie recommendation system that utilizes KNNB (K-Nearest Neighbors-Based), SVD (Singular Value Decomposition), and ALS (Alternating Least Squares) algorithms.<br>
+This project is a movie recommendation system that utilizes KNNB (K-Nearest Neighbors-Based), SVD (Singular Value Decomposition), and ALS (Alternating Least Squares) algorithms.
 By analyzing user rating data, the system generates personalized movie recommendations and addresses scalability issues in large datasets.

 ## Table of Contents